fox-it/linux-luks-tpm-boot/README.md

 The system still boots up, although it shouldn't?
 Have a look at the next step…

-## Activation of PCR locking
+## Setting the nvLocked bit

 On one of my test systems, I had the problem that the secret stored in the NVRAM could be read even when the PCRs it was sealed to had changed.
-It took me quite a long time to figure out what went wrong: Apparently, the TPM manufacturer didn't set the `nvLocked` bit, which meant that reading the NVRAM was always possible, no matter if you sealed it to some PCRs or assigned a password to it.
+It took me quite a long time to figure out what went wrong: Apparently, the TPM manufacturer didn't set the `nvLocked` bit, which means that reading the NVRAM was always possible, no matter if you sealed it to some PCRs or assigned a password to it.
 Thanks to [this discussion](https://sourceforge.net/p/trousers/mailman/message/32332373/) at the TrouSers mailing list, I was finally able to figure out what to do:

 You'll have to define an area the size 0 at position `0xFFFFFFF` in the NVRAM.
 This will equal setting the nvLocked bit.
 You can do so with the following command: